Undervoltologist/asus-fan-curve-ps/README.md

 # usage
 extract the zip and run the bat file inside it, doesn't need admin.

-you can adjust and add temp thresholds and fan speeds in the powershell script:
+you can adjust and add temp thresholds, fan speeds, acceleration, and the delay before setting fan speed in the powershell script:
 ```
 # Fan Curve
 $tripPoints = @(